Edibles, pipes, and pens, oh my!

 When you eat or drink THC the absorption rate slows down quite a bit.
 Now, instead of THC instantly distributing through your bloodstream, there’s a delay.
 Depending on the quantity you consume, edibles tend to cause less THC to be present in your bloodstream.

 Some of the other names you might hear this test call include; cannabinoid screen, marijuana screen, and urine analysis.
 One advantage of urinalysis is how easy they are to manipulate.
 Saliva tests, hair tests, and blood tests don’t involve any privacy, making it harder for the test taker to create a false negative.

 Urinalysis on the other hand usually provides the test taker with a moment of privacy in the bathroom.
-Test takers can plan ahead and buy the whizzinator, or other useful test aides, to take advantage of their private bathroom moment.
+Test takers can plan ahead and use useful test aides to take advantage of their private bathroom moment.

 Of course, another option is to make sure your system is completely clean so you can pass the test by yourself.
 If you prefer to go solo, you’ll need to know a little more about how a urinalysis works and what your drug detection window looks like.

 Ultimately, the goal of this test is to detect if there’s any THC present in the urine.
 These tests are incredibly accurate.
 Not only can a urine test detect THC, but they can also pinpoint the presence of metabolites.

 Metabolites are chemicals that are present in marijuana, similar to THC.
 The main difference is that while THC is the main active ingredient, metabolites are less prevalent.